adriang-90/zettelsss/README.md

-# My personal zettlekasten repo
+# My personal Zettelkasten repo

 **Zettlekasten** (ger. _"slip box"_) is a method of note taking.
 You can compare it to a filesystem of your computer.